Zurich-Blockchain-RnD/another-md-based-website/Blockchain guide for developers/Programming a blockchain.md

 ---
 title: Programming a blockchain
 ---
-Learn the basic components by building one yourself
+Learn the basic components by building one yourself.

 ### For Python programmers
 1. [Let’s Build the Tiniest Blockchain